-- It is the responsibility of the PI to report any serious adverse events or incidents that occur during the course of a protocol, including any occupational health and safety hazard, to the REC: BEE, and, if applicable, to the relevant regulatory authorities. - 2.
+- 1. It is the responsibility of the PI to report any serious adverse events or incidents that occur during the course of a protocol, including any occupational health and safety hazard, to the REC: BES, and, if applicable, to the relevant regulatory authorities. - 2.
 Significant reportable events include: - a.
-Spills or accidents in BL2 laboratories resulting in an exposure to hazardous organisms or materials, e.g. a skin puncture - Spills in BL3 laboratories resulting in an exposure or potential exposure to hazardous organisms or materials, e.g. outside of a containment device such as a biosafety cabinet or safety centrifuge cup

-- c.
-The escape of a transgenic animal or improper disposition such that it enters the food chain - d.
-A release of transgenic pollen, seed, or plants through failure of biological or physical containment - 3.
-An incident report form must be completed and submitted within one week of the incident and will be tabled at the next meeting for discussion. - 4.
-The safety officer of the relevant facility must co-sign the incident report or submit an independent incident report to the REC: BEE. - 5.
-The REC: BEE, or a mandated subcommittee consisting of the chairperson and at least two other scientific members has the authority to take immediate appropriate emergency action e.g. to suspend all further study related activities, if circumstances indicate that such action is warranted.
+Spills, splashes or accidents in BSL2 laboratories resulting in exposure to hazardous organisms or materials, e.g. a skin puncture. - b.
+Spills in BSL3 laboratories resulting in exposure or an increased risk of exposure to hazardous organisms or materials, e.g. outside of a containment device such as a biosafety cabinet or safety centrifuge cup. - c.
+Release of any GMOs or pathogenic organisms into the environment through failure of biological or physical containment. - 3.
+An initial report should be filed via email within 24 hours, to the REC: BES chair and secretariat.
+A more detailed incident report form (available on the electronic application system) must be completed and submitted within one week of the incident and will be tabled at the next meeting for discussion. - 4.
+The safety officer of the relevant facility must co-sign the incident report or submit an independent incident report to the REC: BES within one week of the incident. - 5.
+The REC: BES, or a mandated subcommittee consisting of the chairperson and at least two other scientific members, has the authority to take immediate appropriate emergency action, e.g. to suspend all further related activities if circumstances indicate that such action is warranted.

-K. OVERSIGHT AND MONITORING OF RESEARCH FACILITIES BY THE REC: BEE
+K. OVERSIGHT AND MONITORING OF RESEARCH FACILITIES BY THE REC: BES

 - International and national practices and guidelines emphasise the active monitoring role the committee must play in ensuring that all laboratory facilities using potentially hazardous organisms and materials comply with prescribed safety precautions. - 2.
-All such facilities must thus be registered with the committee through a formal application process and the committee will regularly assess these facilities. - 3.
-Inspections may take place unannounced.
+All such facilities must thus be registered with the committee through a formal application process and the committee will regularly assess these facilities.
+This will take the form of onsite inspections, to coincide with new applications or renewals.